IbrahimAlsabr/Leon-Template/readme.md

 # Leon-Template

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a project for creating a  [Leon Template] with using HTML and CSS.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I created it to improve my coding skills by building realistic projects.

 ## Table of contents